 I wish to become a vendor at UVFM.
 Which application is right for me?

-After reading through these FAQs visit our New Inquiries application page: www.uvfm.org/help-app
+After reading through these FAQs visit our New Inquiries Application Page: www.uvfm.org/apply

 Who can sell at URBAN VILLAGE Certified Farmers' Markets?